giantswarm/docs/src/content/tutorials/continuous-deployment/apps/app_sets.md

 - We use the `gitops.giantswarm.io/appSet: YOUR_NAME` that will identify all the components included in the `App Set`.
 This makes debugging easier later, as you can easily find what belongs to the Set after it's deployed.
 - One of the key benefits of `App Sets` is to be able to provide a specific set of app versions, that's known to make the apps work well together.
 Over here, we do that as a set of in-line patches, so it's immediately visible in the `kustomization.yaml` file which versions are used.
-- When using `App` CRs, we've two configuration slots available: `config` and `userConfig`.
+- When using `App` resources, we've two configuration slots available: `config` and `userConfig`.
 Since we always want to leave `userConfig` at the end users disposal, we're left with overriding the whole configmap coming from the base application as the only option.
 - It's recommended to re-use App Templates to create `App Set` Templates.
 That's exactly what we do here: apps defined in the `resources:` block are App Templates, that, if needed, can be also used standalone.
 - The example above doesn't cover handling secrets - we do that for brevity. secrets can be created the same way as in normal [App Templates](./add_app_template.md) and overrode the same as configmaps or secrets when creating [App from a Template](/advanced/gitops/apps/add_appcr/#adding-app-using-app-template).